synergixe/vue-commentbox/README.md

 ## Caveats

-- This package provides a polyfill for **FormDtata** so the comment can be submitted with file attachments, you MUST also include [Polyfill library](https://polyfill.io) to enable the code work on older browsers like IE 9/Opera 11
+- This package provides a polyfill for **FormData** so the comment can be submitted with file attachments, you MUST also include [Polyfill library](https://polyfill.io) to enable the code work on older browsers like IE 9/Opera 11
 - Due to some bugs related to _contenteditable_ which have not yet been fixed, IE 9-11 and Opera 10-14 work partially

 ## Importing